LolloCappo/Python-packages-for-thermoelasticity-based-analyis/paper.md

 # Acknowledgements

-We acknowledge contributions from Brigitta Sipocz, Syrtis Major, and Semyeong Oh, and support from Kathryn Johnston during the genesis of this project.
+I acknowledge contributions from Janko Slavič, Domen Gorjup and Klemen Zaletelj during the genesis of this project.

 # References